 TRI encourages students to work with partner organisations or institutions to conduct their research.
 These organisations are often best-placed to identify questions that are among the most complex challenges confronting the conservation and management of tropical environments and natural resources, as well as projects that are achievable in one summer of research.
 TRI partners can also provide essential logistical support and advice for working in often remote areas of the world.

-Below are partner institutions that seek research collaborations with F&ES master's or doctoral students through the Tropical Resources Institute.
+Below are partner institutions that have active research collaborations with TRI, and we encourage students to consider working this them.
 For related information about TRI research funding, see TRI Fellowships.
+Additional opportunities (not endorsed by TRI) are listed in Other Research Opportunities.
 Viewers may also wish to learn about current TRI Fellows and their work.
-Contact Philip Marshall, TRI Program Manager, for more information on these opportunities.
+Contact the TRI Program Managers for more information on these opportunities.

 The Environmental Leadership & Training Initiative (ELTI) contributes to the conservation and restoration of forest ecosystems and biodiversity in tropical regions of Latin America and Asia.
 ELTI achieves this by providing policy makers, individuals in technical positions, community representatives, indigenous leaders, and other key actors from relevant sectors of society with the knowledge, tools, skills, and contacts to advance the protection and management of these systems.
 ELTI’s long-term field sites are ideal locations in which to conduct research that addresses key questions in the conservation and management of tropical resource and environments.
 Please see the links below for specific project suggestions.

 The Forests Dialogue (TFD) was created in 1998 to provide international leaders in the forest sector with an ongoing, multi-stakeholder dialogue (MSD) platform and process focused on developing mutual trust, a shared understanding, and collaborative solutions to challenges in achieving sustainable forest management and forest conservation around the world.